 - (2)Total Risk Management Committee ("TRM Committee") to comprehensively manage business operating risk and management strategy risk is established under the Board of Directors.

 - (3)CEO chairs the TRM Committee.
 Committee members are CSRO and other persons assigned by CEO.

 - (4)The Board of Directors deliberates and determines Total Risk Management basic policies and annual plans that are proposed by the TRM Committee, as well as managing significant risks for the Teijin Group, supporting business continuity.

 - 3.Audit by Statutory Auditors

-Statutory Auditors perform audits to confirm that the Board of Directors is carrying out the determination of adequate policies, surveillances and controls of the Total Risk Management.
+Statutory Auditors perform audits to confirm that the Board of Directors is carrying out the determination of adequate policies, monitoring and controls of the Total Risk Management.

 - 1.In disclosing information, the basic policy is to disclose the same contents inside and outside Japan simultaneously.

-- 2.In addition to disclosing the financial information that is legally stipulated, the Company will proactively disclose corporate information from the standpoint of CSR.
+- 2.In addition to disclosing the financial information that is legally stipulated, the Company will proactively disclose corporate information from the standpoint of ESG.

-- 1.To a reasonable extent, senior management shall make responses to engage in actual dialogue with shareholders.
+- 1.To a reasonable extent, senior management shall make responses to engage in actual dialogue with shareholders and investors.

-- 3.IR Department shall arrange both opinions of investors grasped through dialogue and questions from analysts at presentations, and successively provide these to Directors, the Management and Statutory Auditors as feedback.
+- 3.IR Department shall arrange both opinions of investors grasped through dialogue and questions from analysts at operating results presentations, company overview presentations and others.
+Chief Officer (Corporate Strategy) regularly provide these for Directors, the Management and Statutory Auditors as feedback.